 The GREAT Charlie Chaplin!!
 I remember as a kid, I would watch Chaplin films with my Uncle in sheer amazement!!
 Even as a child, I could see the overwhelming talent!!
 My uncle was a HUGE fan and Chaplin collector.
 I became a HUGE fan!!
 After that ..
-I concluded he was the best entertainer to ever live!!
+I concluded he was the best entertainer to ever live, (& continue that belief today!)
 I inherited my Uncle's mass collection of Chaplin memorabilia when he died..and I am still collecting today.
 Two things I collect - Charlie Chaplin, and ALF (tv show) memorabilia.
 If you got any for sale...holla!!
 Any film Chaplin did...very cool stuff!!
 You'd be hard pressed to find anyone who doesn't know who Charlie Chaplin is!!
 He was as brilliant as he was creative!
 In my opinion, the first rebel of Hollywood.
 Truely AHEAD of his time.
 I have always believed that if ANYONE'S birthday should be a national holiday, it should be Charlie's.
 He certainly ranks with Martin Luther King with a message of peace!
 If you dispute that...then you can leave my site!!
 That said, he would learn entertainment and politics should be kept seperate.
 Piss people off, and the business impacts are disasterous.
 In this day and age, he would fit perfectly in the eb and flow of Hollywood - not, however, during the Golden age and he would ultimatly be NON-successfully shut out of the industry he was instrumental in creating an image for.
 Dispite the shit he went through, he would always come to SMILE whatever his situation!!
-I'm convinced there could not be a better theme song than SMILE, when it comes to the Tramp!! ... **Off topic - I am not really one to like rap .. but Charlie's grandson, Orson, has a rap tune that is pretty catchy!!
-Check it out & vote for him here!
+I'm convinced there could not be a better theme song than SMILE, when it comes to the Tramp!!

 He was born Charles Spencer Chaplin, on April 16, 1889, in the Walworth town of London, England.
 Born into a family of entertainers .. and it would come to be a saving grace.
 He lived here.
 His parents were entertainers and took many addresses all over the U.K., and Charlie and brother, Sydney going from school to school.
 His father, an alcoholic, and his mother seperated before Charlie was 3.
-Charlie was an entertainer from the getgo..entertaining himself before he could walk or talk.
+Unbeknownst to little Charlie, his father was a celebrated vaudevillian actor in England.
+He had a half brother Sydney as well... same mum, different dad.
+With BOTH of his parents entertainers, he got a double whammy of talent!
+Charlie was a natural entertainer from the getgo..entertaining himself before he could walk or talk.
 He got his first gig at age 5, singing in place of his mother when she fell hoarse.
 The applause was thunderous!
-His childhood took a harsh hardship at the age of 9 when Charlie and his brother, Sydney, lost their father and shortly thereafter their mom became mentally ill.
+While Charlie did see his dad, (Charles, Sr.), on occasion, and lived with him for a time as a kid with half brother Sydney... his father was often absent from his life... though Charlie's dad did love his son and tried to show him while he was with him.
+His childhood took a harsh hardship at the age of 9 when Charlie lost his father and shortly thereafter their mom became mentally ill.
 Charlie and his brother were forced to admit their mom into a med facility asylum and spent time in a board school.
 They formed a very tight bond to support each other.
 Young Charlie turned to the only thing he knew .. entertaining.
-He would join a group called “The Eight Lancashire Lads.”
-With them he would spend a few years and was highly favored by the group.
+He would join a group in his teens called “The Eight Lancashire Lads.”
+With this troupe, he would tour to America and it was during this first tour that he was spotted by a fella working for D.W.
+Griffith named, Mack Sennett, who vowed 'if he ever became a studio head, he would sign Chaplin.'
+Charlie loved America and vowed to return to America to 'make it.'
+Charlie was highly favored by the group, and indeed, a 2nd tour was planned a few years later.
 Young Charlie was a hit with audiences.
 In 1910, he got the chance to come to America with the company to perform in a production called, “A Night in an English Music Hall”.
-It was such a hit, a encore performance was sketched and Charlie was offered a motion-picture contract working for film-pioneer Mack Sennett's 'Keystone Studios,' making $150 dollars a week in November of 1913.
+It was such a hit, a encore performance was sketched.
+It was while touring America for his 2nd tour with the troupe, Charlie received a telegram & was offered a motion-picture contract working for film-pioneer Mack Sennett's 'Keystone Studios,' making $150 dollars a week in November of 1913.
 It was a change working with crews in front of cameras, from performing on-stage in front of live audiences.
 A bigger demand as well that Charlie had trouble getting used to.
 It was a change in demand that Charlie eventually adapted to.
-Before Charlie's adapting, Mack briefly thought he made a mistake hiring Charlie...(that was until the pot of gold from Charlie's first film started coming in, KA-CHINNG!
-Mack erased that thought! *IMO) .. which led to other other jackpot offers!
-KA-CHANG-CHIINNG!
-Keystone Studio's is where Charlie would develop the Tramp charactor.
+Before Charlie's adapting, Mack briefly thought he made a mistake hiring Charlie.
+Mack was told by some directors that quote, 'he was a son-of-a-bitch to work with.
+Mack quickly changed his mind of ANY mistakes when he got a telegram from his studio's financial company in New York .. stating...
+"HURRY UP with the Chaplin films - they are in HIGH demand."
+That telegram led to Chaplin writing and directing his own films for Keystone.
+Being billed as Keystone Studio's top star... and Keystone is where Charlie would develop the Tramp charactor.
 By 1914, he was working with another studio and racked up 35 films in 1914 alone.
-His brother would never see the success of Charlie's, but nonetheless, come to America and take his place at Keystone Studios..signed, sealed, and delivered.
-By 1915, Charlie was writing, producing, and starring in his own pictures.
+His brother would too, join the Keystone Film Company.
+By 1915, Charlie was writing, producing, and starring in his own pictures for a company called Mutual Pictures.
 A big jump working in Charlie's favor.
 This provided an opportunity for Charlie to channel his creativity the way he saw fit...albeit filtered.
 Filtered, meaning, through studio heads that were distributing his films.
 With this taste of freedom, he wanted full control over his work.
 He wasn't alone in this thinking...

 The merger fell through, but it was too late for First National.
 They had lost the talent they had secured and thus were absorbed by Warner Bros. in 1928, but not before the talent finished out their contracts.